 Measuring how well the police and support services are protecting the most vulnerable from harm comes from speaking to victims.

-The latest Victim Satisfaction Assessment rates the Constabulary as having areas for improvement.
+The latest Victim Satisfaction Assessment rates the Constabulary as good.
 The performance framework for evaluating victim satisfaction and confidence is made up of 21 different measures.
-The current assessment is that there are ‘areas for improvement’ and this is because there are more negative indicators (11) than positive (10).
+The current assessment is that the Constabulary is ‘good’ and this is because there are more negative indicators (11) than positive (10).
 There are three sustained trends and unfortunately these are negative ones (two relating to satisfaction of burglary victims, and one related to ASB victims).
 I would particularly like to see the Constabulary focus on improving its compliance with the Victim Code of Practice which is one of the 21 measures.